MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 2. Select the floor plan, and then select **Open**.

-    The floor plan will show up automatically in [!include[pn-layout](../includes/pn-layout.md)] on a mixed reality immersive headset connected to the same PC.
+    The floor plan shows up automatically in [!include[pn-layout](../includes/pn-layout.md)] on a mixed reality immersive headset connected to the same PC.

 To use the layout on [!include[pn-hololens](../includes/pn-hololens.md)], you’ll need to move it there: